mdbtxt1

 31858749840007945920321 = 42248143.1859×1022

 This is 4224814, equal to 958004 +2175194 +4145604.
-This is the simplest known counterexample to the conjecture of Euler that an nth power cannot be expressed as the sum of less than n smaller nth powers.
-In this case it's the sum of 3 4th powers.
+This is the simplest known counterexample to the conjecture of Euler that an nth power cannot be expressed as the sum of fewer than n smaller nth powers.
+In this case it's the sum of three 4th powers.
 Of course, it can never happen with a sum of two 3rd powers, because that would be a counterexample to Fermat's Last Theorem.
 See also 216.

 3.2×1022